tsdat/tsdat/docs/source/tutorials/pipeline_customization.rst

   string array (e.g 'direction': ['x','y','z'], this function will fail.
 Fix this by replacing "COORDS" with only numeric coordinates (e.g. 'time').

-  4. If a QC handler doesn't appear to be running on a variable, make sure it's not being overridden by another in the same pipeline.
+  4. If a QC handler doesn't appear to be running on a variable, 1.) make sure it's not being overridden by another in the same pipeline, 2.) make sure your custom QC tests are running on a single variable at a time and not affecting the entire dataset.

   5. Pipeline is "skipped".
 Make sure your regex pattern in pipeline.yaml matches your filename.
 There are regex file match checkers online for a sanity check.